 Learn what a project manager does and get tips on building your dream home.

 Building a house from the ground up is an enormous undertaking.
-From the foundation and drywall to paint colors and cabinets, someone has to oversee every detail of the process.
+With decisions to make about the foundation, drywall, paint colors, cabinets, and beyond, it's important for someone to oversee every detail of the process.
 That's where Dustin Melzark comes in.
-As a project manager for Lakeside Development Company, he keeps the construction teams on schedule, ensures all necessary materials are on the site, works out any issues that come up, and more.
-We sat down with Melzark to learn about the challenges of building a house and what new homeowners should keep in mind before embarking on their dream home journey.
+As a project manager for Lakeside Development Company, he keeps construction teams on schedule, ensures all necessary materials are on the site, works out any issues that come up, and more.
+We sat down with Melzark to learn about the challenges of building a house and what new homeowners need to know before embarking on their dream home journey.

 What's the hardest part of building a house?

 One of the most challenging parts of Melzark's job is keeping an eye on the big picture.
 Much of his day-to-day work involves managing product timelines, which can be lengthy.
 Custom orders take longer, for example, and unique materials can take an especially long time before they are ready for a client.
 (Imported Carrara marble, anyone?)
 After all, his team is building a house, and it needs to be ready on time for the excited homeowners to move in.

 What's the biggest mistake people make when building a new home?

 Your house can still be functional even if it's smaller or mid-size.
 Melzark recommends being intentional about designing multipurpose spaces.
 Don't feel pressured to "check off the boxes" when it comes to planning rooms for your house.
 Consider your family's needs instead—and be realistic.
 A formal dining room that you use only once a year may not be a practical choice for you.
 Why spend the time and money on additional rooms that you won't use?
 Think about all the possibilities, like a combo guest bedroom and home office, or a kid's playroom that doubles as a media room.

 What's the best way to prepare for building a new home?